 The On Demand Support Specialist (ODSS) provides services to Hope support recipients by providing direct care and services.
 This position is cross-trained to work in a variety of settings and environments, and with support recipients requiring a wide range of supports, including those who have challenging behaviors.
-The ODSS’s schedule varies, and the schedule assigned is dependent upon Agency need.
+The ODSS’s schedule varies by days and by hours within the 10am to 10pm hours, and the schedule assigned is dependent upon Agency need.
 This position teaches activities of daily living, as well social and communication skills to foster social independence.
 The ODSS explores, develops, and assists with support recipients’ participation in community inclusion activities.
 This position also provides opportunities for the support recipients to work on goals and objectives as outlined in the Plan of Care and/or support plan.
 The On Demand Support Specialist maintains loyalty to the organization, its beliefs, values, mission, vision, and expectations, and to the recipients of services.

 1. Provides support services as outlined in the Plan of Care and/or support plan and any behavioral health protocols, including, but not limited to, activities of daily living, activities in the community, and behavior supports.

 2. Teaches and assists support recipients to safely access services and participate in community activities.
 Assists with personal financial management.

 3. Teaches and assists support recipients with daily personal hygiene and care, household and personal chores, and recreation.